 Hanoi Opera House

 MAP.
-The centerpiece of the French Quarter, the Grand Opera House was built in the early 1900s and designed in the same style as Palais Garnier (the Old Opera House in Paris).
+The centerpiece of the French Quarter, the grand Opera House was built in the early 1900s and designed in the same style as Palais Garnier in Paris.

 Trang Tien Plaza